 Support: Early Availability offerings are provided with the same level of support as General Availability features and products.

 Production readiness: They are expected, but not guaranteed, to perform for production-level workloads.
+We encourage users to use simulated test data and avoid running sensitive workloads in EA products.
 Where appropriate, SLAs are defined and measured, though not backed by a process of issuing credits.

 Regions: Early Availability offerings may or may not be available in all of DigitalOcean’s geographic regions.